evamaxfield/distributed-ecosystem/README.md

-While all of the above technologies described and used in the psuedo-code example have a lot builtin, they are missing the final pieces to achieve all of the goals originally described and many of these final pieces may even be considered to be added to base Prefect with a bit of polish.
-Which, I think, would be a general benefit to the community.
+While all of the above technologies described and used in the psuedo-code example have a lot builtin, they are missing the final pieces to achieve all of the goals originally described.
+And, many of these final pieces may even be considered to be added to base Prefect with a bit of polish -- which, I think, would be a general benefit to the community.

 1. [Datastep](#datastep)